codeflex98/Machine_Learning_Projects.github.io/Bank_Customer_Churn_Project/Readme.md

 - Experimenting with deep learning techniques.
 - Enhancing interpretability of models for business applications.

-## Contact
-For any questions or collaboration opportunities, please reach out via email.

 ## Resources
 This README provides an overview of the report and its contents.
 For detailed analysis, please refer to the full `Bank Customer Churn Analysis.html` file.